 Because every website or content management system is structured differently, we can't provide you with exact instructions on how to add tracking code.
 If you're not sure how to access the HTML code of your site, email this document to your webmaster, IT department, or technical resource.

-Install the Outfunnel plugin plugin.
+Install the Outfunnel plugin.

-Then, activate the plugin and navigate to the Settings area of the plugin.
+Activate the plugin and navigate to the Settings area of the plugin.

 Paste the Tracking ID you'll find in the Web tracking page of Outfunnel (just the long line of numbers and letters, without quotation marks or other code elements) into the Wordpress plugin and click "Save changes".

 Note: You can leave the Web forms integration section empty.
 This only applies if you are using Outfunnel to record form fills from your WP website to your CRM.

 Option 3: Add the tracking code to Google Tag Manager